piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 - Set `recovery_staging_path` in the global/server config.
 - Use the `--recovery-staging-path` option with the `barman recover` command.

+!!!warning
     If you do neither of these things and attempt to recover a compressed backup, Barman will fail rather than try to guess a suitable location.